Defense Lawyer

 The Identifiable Person Element

 The element that distinguishes deepfake prosecutions from everything else in the criminal code is identifiability.
 The statutes protect real people, so the Commonwealth must prove that the synthetic image depicts the complainant, not a composite, not a resemblance, and not a generic figure produced by a model trained on millions of faces.
 That proof is harder than prosecutors assume.
-AI generation tools produce blends; the output that a complainant recognizes as herself may, examined forensically, share geometry with no one.
-Where the Commonwealth’s proof of depiction rests on the complainant’s own recognition and the reaction of people who know her, an independent forensic comparison of the imagery is a legitimate and often decisive line of defense.
+AI generation tools produce blends; the output that a complainant recognizes as their own likeness may, examined forensically, share geometry with no one.
+Where the Commonwealth’s proof of depiction rests on the complainant’s own recognition and the reaction of people who know them, an independent forensic comparison of the imagery is a legitimate and often decisive line of defense.
 Caricatures and low-quality digital syntheses do not meet the statutory standard, and counsel challenges the reasonableness of the identification before trial, not after the jury has seen the images.

 The Evidence Law These Cases Turn On